adashen/vscode-tomcat/README.md

 ## Usage

-* Create New Tomcat Server, right-click and start it.
+* Add New Tomcat Server, right-click and start it.
 Find a war package, right-click to run it on Tomcat Server.

 ![start and run](resources/start_run_war.gif)